pavel-faltynek/mip-sdk-support/README.md

 - According to 6.vi:
     - Observe the produced clear text stream "seems" to be correct, but double-check it isn't.
     - At the beginnings of "superblocks" (4k blocks) there is always 16 corrupted bytes (except the first superblock).
-- According to 6.vii: exception is thrown (`Microsoft.InformationProtection.Exceptions.InternalException: 'AESCryptoWriter: Failed to transform final block'`).
+- According to 6.vii, exception is thrown (`Microsoft.InformationProtection.Exceptions.InternalException: 'AESCryptoWriter: Failed to transform final block'`).
+- According to 6.viii, the output suffers the same symptoms as for decryption phase.

 Problems in the MIP SDK: